Azizaalyassini/Amazon/README.md

 - **Controllers**
   -------------------------
-	- **BaseTest -->** It is responsible for setting up and tearing down test environments it including the Befor and After class
+	- **BaseTest -->** It is responsible for setting up and tearing down test environments including the Before and After Class
 	- **ChromeController/Edge/Firefox** -->managing the interaction with the  web browser.
 	- **ControllerFactory** --> The ControllerFactory class appears to be a factory class for creating instances of classes that implement the ControllerInterface.
 It is used to provide flexibility in selecting and creating specific drivers for different web browsers.
-	- **ThreadLocalDriver** --> The ThreadLocalDriver class is a utility class for managing WebDriver instances in a thread-safe and thread-local manner. to ensure that each thread (test execution thread) has its own WebDriver instance, 				making it safe for parallel test execution.
+	- **ThreadLocalDriver** --> The ThreadLocalDriver class is a utility class for managing WebDriver instances in a thread-safe and thread-local manner. to ensure that each thread (test execution thread) has its own WebDriver instance making it safe for parallel test execution.
 	-**WebDriverEventHandler** --> The WebDriverEventHandler class is an implementation of the WebDriverListener interface for Selenium.
 It allows you to listen for various WebDriver events and execute code before or after those events.
 This is typically used to add custom behavior or interactions with the WebDriver during test execution.